nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 ##

-04. By executing the following command line:
+04.	`data` command output with each filed on a separate line can be produced by executing the command line:

 	`date | tr -s '\040' | tr '\040' '\012'`

-	To join the fields to get back the original output, execute:
+	To join the fields to get back the original output, execute the command line:

 	`date | tr '\040' '\012' | tr '\012' '\040'`

 ##

-05. By executing the following command line:
+05. Execute the following command line:

 	`ps -A | tr -s "\040" | sort -t"\040" -k 4`